 This is Ireland’s, and maybe Europe’s, oldest traditional fair and an annual gathering has taken place here since at least the time of the High Kings of Tara.

 The main purpose of the fair is the sale of horses, and watching the hundreds of horse dealers gathered with their stock and doing business on the Fair Green is a highlight of the week.
+All sorts of horses are sold, from tiny ponies to huge hunters and more that one international show jumper was bought as a young horse at the fair.

 It can all seem a bit chaotic to be honest, there are many people who worry about the quality of care the horses receive.
 It also has a undeserved reputation for being quite rough – it’s probably the only festival website I’ve ever seen where the Gardaí are explicitly thanked for keeping things trouble free.
 The reality is that rowdy it certainly can be, but there has been very little trouble in recent years and it is all good fun if you approach it in the right frame of mind.